 IdentifierName, Identifier, and ReservedWord are tokens that are interpreted according to the Default Identifier Syntax given in Unicode Standard Annex #31, Identifier and Pattern Syntax, with some small modifications.
-ReservedWord is an enumerated subset of IdentifierName and Identifier is an IdentifierName that is not a ReservedWord (see 7.6.1).
+ReservedWord is in an enumerated subset of IdentifierName and Identifier is an IdentifierName that is not a ReservedWord (see 7.6.1).
 The Unicode identifier grammar is based on character properties specified by the Unicode Standard.
 The Unicode characters in the specified categories in version 5.1.0 of the Unicode standard must be treated as in those categories by all conforming ECMAScript implementations.
+ECMAScript implementations may recognise identifier characters defined in later editions of the Unicode Standard.

-NOTE This standard specifies specific character additions: The dollar sign (U+0024) and the underscore (U+005£) are permitted anywhere in an IdentifierName, and the characters zero width non-joiner (U+200C) and zero width joiner (U+200D) are permitted anywhere after the first character of an IdentifierName.
+NOTE 1 This standard specifies specific character additions: The dollar sign ( $\mathtt{U+0024}$ ) and the underscore ( $\mathtt{U+005f}$ ) are permitted anywhere in an IdentifierName, and the characters zero width non-joiner ( $\mathtt{U+200C}$ ) and zero width joiner ( $\mathtt{U+200D}$ ) are permitted anywhere after the first character of an IdentifierName.